learnk8s/learnk8s.io/src/custom-authentication/content.md

 This information is then accessed by various applications and services for authentication purposes, such as validating the username and password supplied by the user.

-Concretely, users may submit their username and password to an application, and the application queries the LDAP directory to verify whether these credentials are correct.

 _This is called [LDAP authentication](https://connect2id.com/products/ldapauth/auth-explained)._

-For this tutorial, you will install [OpenLDAP](https://www.openldap.org/), which is one of the most popular LDAP directory implementations.
+In this tutorial, you will use [OpenLDAP](https://www.openldap.org/) as your LDAP directory, which is one of the most popular LDAP directory implementations.

-_Let's start by creating the necessary GCP infrastructure for installing your LDAP directory._
+_Let's start by creating the necessary GCP infrastructure for the LDAP directory._

 First of all, create a new GCP [VPC network and subnet](https://cloud.google.com/vpc/docs/vpc):